SERIAL

 Quick Answer

-SERIAL is a PostgreSQL pseudo-type that creates an integer column backed by an auto-incrementing sequence.
-Declaring a column as SERIAL is shorthand for creating a sequence, setting the column default to nextval(), and adding a NOT NULL constraint.
-Use SMALLSERIAL (2-byte), SERIAL (4-byte), or BIGSERIAL (8-byte) depending on the expected row count.
+SERIAL is a PostgreSQL pseudo-type that creates an integer column backed by an auto-incrementing sequence with a NOT NULL constraint.
+Use SMALLSERIAL (2-byte), SERIAL (4-byte), or BIGSERIAL (8-byte).
+For new tables, the SQL-standard GENERATED ALWAYS AS IDENTITY is preferred.

 Spin up a Postgres database in 20 seconds with Vela.